PacificBiosciences/paraphase/README.md

 - `-o`: Output directory
 - `-r`: Path to the reference genome fasta file

+It is recommended that the input bam to Paraphase should be aligned to a reference that does NOT include ALT contigs.

 Optional parameters:
 - `-g`: Gene(s) to analyze.
 All supported genes will be analyzed if not specified.
 - `-t`: Number of threads.